MarufZak/study-logs/grokking-web-application-security/README.md

 What happens to rejected emails is dictated by Domain-based message authentication, reporting, and conformance (DMARC) policy.
 It's itself a DNS record, TXT type, that should be on `subdomain_dmarc.example.com`.

 ![spf](./assets/dmarc.png)

+### Open redirects

+Mail service providers usually parse the URLs in links, and check against banned list of domains, and if there is a match, the mail is moved to the junk folder.

+If your website has ability to redirect the user into arbitrary URLs, it's vulnerable to `open redirect` vulnerability.
+Spam emailers use your website to make the redirect to malicious website, and because of trust your users have on you, they might do what is instructed.

+It's often done for UX in websites, for example redirect the user after login to URL put in query params.
+To protect against attacks, it's important to check that URL is relative path, that is, start with backslash.

+Another protection is to check `Referer` header, which should be our domain.
+If it's not, the redirect is not performed.
+Attacker can change `Referer` header if the request is in full control of attacker.
+But often attacker has no such control, and just sends links.